brunogml/rKTs/paginations/README.md

 - missing files:
    * 1KG13607/1KG14011.json
    * 1GS66030/1GS66181.json
+- the volumes of the outline of 4CZ7445 seem not to be in sync with the json file names, for instance the transition khri brgyad / khri pa happens in 1KG9899 in the json files while it happens in 1KG9903 in the outline
 - 22084/0891.json should be checked against the new files that were reimported (see https://github.com/buda-base/library-issues/issues/259), some default values have been applied
 - 1KG13126/I1KG13246.json is very weird (for images > 1000)
-- the following have the same pagination multiple times, they should be split in different pagination sections:
-   * 4CZ7445/1KG9975.json
-   * 1KG13607/1KG14057.json
 - files that were marked with !!!:
    * 4CZ7445/1KG9899.json